Nescafemix/hintcase/README.md

 Building your own content holder animator is really easy.
 You should extend from ContentHolderAnimator.

- In Your custom ContentHolderAnimator wou will need to define your own getAnimator method to return the ValueAnimator of the contentHolder.
+ In Your custom ContentHolderAnimator you will need to define your own getAnimator method to return the ValueAnimator of the contentHolder.
  You receive the view for which is the animator applied and a onFinishListener to call when the animator is finished.

 ```java